-The two-count complaint alleged that 1) the Trustee wrongfully converted the property of the Soad Wattar Trust and requested the turnover of the trust property, and 2) declaratory judgment that the property in the Soad Wattar Trust was not property of the estate, that Ragda was the legal and equitable owner of the trust assets, and that Ragda, Haifa Kaj, Hana Sharifeh, and Raja Sharifeh were the beneficiaries of Hartford Life and Annuity Company Life Insurance Policy No. VL 9319377 and are entitled to be paid the benefits of said policy.
+The two-count complaint alleged that the Trustee wrongfully converted the property of the Soad Wattar Trust, requested the turnover of the Trust property and a declaration that the property in the Soad Wattar Trust was not property of the bankruptcy estate.
+She alleged that she was the legal and equitable owner of the Trust assets, and that Ragda, Haifa Kaj, Hana Sharifeh and Raja Sharifeh were the beneficiaries of Hartford Life and Annuity Company Life Insurance Policy No. VL 9319377 entitled to the benefits of said policy.
 Id.

-On August 30, 2011, this Court entered an order dismissing the adversary proceeding.
+On August 30, 2011, this Court granted Trustee Fox's Motion to Dismiss Adversary Proceeding 10-02239.
 Adv.
 10-02239, Dkt.
 61. Based on the rulings in the March 10, 2011 Order and the March 14, 2011 Order, the Court once again reiterated its concern with Ragda's standing to proceed as the Trust's successor beneficiary or successor trustee.
 The Court then addressed the specific counts alleged in the complaint.

-a.
-Count I: Wrongful Conversion
+1. Count I: Wrongful Conversion

-Having determined that Ragda was neither the successor beneficiary with capacity to sue nor the successor trustee of the Soad Wattar Trust, this Court proceeded to dismiss the complaint.
-Count I, which alleged wrongful conversion, was dismissed for two reasons: "(1) as an alleged beneficiary she has no authority to sue Trustee Fox under Illinois law and (2) she alleges that she became the trust's trustee after July 20, 2010, after it ceased to exist and its assets had been declared to be property of Debtor Richard Sharif's bankruptcy estate."
+After determining that Ragda was neither the successor beneficiary with capacity to sue nor the successor trustee of the Soad Wattar Trust, this Court dismissed the complaint.
+Count I, which alleged wrongful conversion, was dismissed for two reasons: "(1) as an alleged beneficiary she has no authority to sue Trustee Fox under Illinois law and (2) she alleges that she became the Trust's Trustee after July 20, 2010, after it ceased to exist and its assets had been declared to be property of Debtor Richard Sharif's bankruptcy estate."
 Adv.
 10-02239, Dkt.
 61, p.
 23. Moreover, the Court found a number of allegations which were completely unsubstantiated:

-i.
-Allegation that Trustee Fox knew that the WIN Plaintiffs did not have standing to raise ii.
-Allegation that Debtor Richard Sharif produced documentation related to the Soad Wattar Trust in compliance with an October 27, 2009 order:
+2. Allegation that Trustee Fox knew that the WIN Plaintiffs did not have standing to raise an alter ego claim: